For years, we’ve all enjoyed shopping online for household essentials, clothes, and other things we need.

 If you’ve grocery shopped on a Saturday morning (or a few hours before a big football game), you’ve probably been in some long shopping lines.
 When you use the Internet to buy groceries, you can avoid all of that!

 You can do a quick search for the product you need and see the different brands and options, as well as prices.
 No more standing in the store trying to determine which is the best one that fits into your budget.

 Someone else picks your produce

 In most cases, stores send quality produce.
 But, there can be instances where they do not.
 To ensure you get the fruits and vegetables you like, include details in the notes section of your order.
-You can say you like green peppers with four bumps rather than three or green bananas.
-The more specific you can be as to your veggies and fruit needs, the more likely you’ll be happy with the purchase.
+You can say you like green peppers with four bumps rather than three or bananas that are still on the green side.
+The more specific you can be with your veggie and fruit needs, the more likely you’ll be happy with the purchase.

 Items may sell out

-If you want an item that is popular (due to a low price or sale), there is a chance it may sell out before someone can pick it up for you.
-Some stores may offer you a replacement item and send a text letting you know so that you can tell them yes or no. Other services ask you if it is OK to replace items with another brand, to which you can answer yes or no.
+If you want something that’s in high demand, there’s a chance it may sell out before your personal shopper can pick it up for you.
+Some stores may offer you a replacement item and call/send a text letting you know so you can tell them yes or no. Other stores ask you if it is OK to replace items with another brand, to which you can answer yes or no.

 You don’t get the store experience

-Some people love to spend time pushing a cart through the aisles of the grocery store.
-It may also be your weekly “get away” that you need each week.
+Some people love to spend time browsing the aisles of the grocery store or lingering among the produce at the farmer’s market.
+Buying groceries may also be your weekly “getaway” from the kids.
 If you like the store experience, then online shopping may not work for you.